Ross A. McFarland Papers

 Ross McFarland kept a detailed chronological list of conferences he attended and lectures he gave from 1951 to 1974.
 In the collection they are organized alphabetically by organization, and lecture titles are given where these are known.
 Some are represented by a full formal paper and for others there are only notes.
 This series includes talks to professional groups, to school groups, and his regular talks in the Harvard Chapel.

 In the McFarland collection is a massive amount of general reference material.
 Dr. McFarland kept up an active exchange of reprints and reports.
-There are 39 archival boxes of unpublished reports and presentations from other people, plus 32 boxes of reprints of work published by others.
-These are not listed in the inventory.
-There are 31 boxes of miscellaneous sources that are arranged by subject, but not listed in the inventory.
+The collection contains microfiche copies of many unpublished reports and presentations by

 Two major strengths of this collection are the completeness of the McFarland publications and the presence of much of his original research material.
 Additional strengths lie in the large number of unpublished reports and presentations from others which may not be available in other collections.